-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces improve ability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects of this policy.
-These include: CRAN5, 11 and 13.
-The effects will be felt predominantly by residents as development takes place by reducing harmful pollutants in agricultural soils.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces improve ability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario agricultural soils.
 The extent to which levels of pollutants are reduced overall will however be impacted by surrounding areas over which the Plan has no authority.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
 Under the 'Do Nothing' scenario, soil quality could worsen to the point where it is not safe to farm, thereby having an impact on human health, as well as that of plants and animals.
 The policy will have a positive effect but this will not be significant.
 CRAN10: Energy Efficiency and Design + + 0 0 0 - 0 0 0 0 ++ This policy encourages the highest level of sustainable design to be incorporated into developments, resulting in greater energy efficiencies through incorporating solutions which reduce heat loss and consumption, and encourage the use of renewably sourced fuels.
 There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
 These include: CRAN2, 3, 5 and 13.
+The effects will be felt predominantly by residents as development takes place by reducing harmful pollutants and increasing opportunities for healthy living.
+The extent to which levels of pollutants are reduced overall will however be impacted by surrounding areas over which the Plan has